DominoKit/domino-ui/README.md

 ### Java docs

-- [ ] Make sure all domino-ui classes has the proper JavaDocs.
+- [ ] Make sure all Domino-ui classes has the proper JavaDocs.

 ### Documentation

-- [ ] Create a full documentation describing how to use domino-ui, setup a project, and document each element/component on its own, this could be in github pages.
+- [ ] Create a full documentation describing how to use Domino-ui, setup a project, and document each element/component on its own, this could be in github pages.

 ### Build Samples